School Science Lessons

 Sexual reproduction and motile cells have not yet been observed.

-[Also, similar to Cyanobacteria are marine and freshwater prochlorophyta genera, phytoplankton that cause algal blooms, e.g. Synechoccus, Prochloron, Prochlorococcus.
+Similar to the Cyanobacteria are marine and freshwater phytoplankton that cause algal blooms, e.g. Synechoccus, Prochloron, Pochlorococcus.

 Mastigocladus laminosus, is a thermophilic cyanobacterium that lives in hot springs.